wetransform/inspire-extensions/patterns/_posts/2016-06-03-inheritance.markdown

 ### Storage Backend

 There is usually no support for inheritance on relational or document-oriented platforms.
 Some platforms, such as Esri's Geodatabases, support a weaker form of subtyping, where all classes have the same property and differ in just one field value.
 This form of subtyping is suitable for sets of objects that are similar in data structure, but different in a classification value.
-An example for subtyping is road, which can have different classes (regional, national, highway).
+An example for weak subtyping is a *Road* hierarchy, which can have different classes (regional, national, highway).

 Nonetheless, an inheritance hierarchy can be mapped to a relational or document-oriented structure, and thus maintained.
 Three common approaches for such mappings include:

 1. **Table per class hierarchy**: Use one single table or document collection for all objects of all classes that are part of a given inheritance hierarchy.
 This can result in sparsely populated tables.
 1. **Table per subclass**: Use a separate table for every subclass in the hierarchy, even for abstract classes (classes such as ```AbstractFeatureType``` for which no objects are created, but which are used to built efficient hierarchies).
 This approach preserves the design structure well, but results in lots of database joins to deliver complete objects.
 1. **Table per concrete class**: Use a separate table for each concrete class in the hierarchy, with all fields they inherit from their respective superclasses.
-This approach doesn't preserve the design structure, but delivers higher performanc,e since no joins are required.
+This approach doesn't preserve the design structure, but delivers higher performance, since no joins are required.

 ### Download Services